silx-kit/pyFAI/doc/source/pyFAI.rst

 which fits onto a reasonable quality graphics card nowadays.
 By making this change we switched from a “linear read / random write” forward algorithm to a “random read / linear write” backward algorithm which is more suitable for parallelization.
+As a farther improvement on the algorithm, the use of compressed sparse row (CSR) format was introduced, to store the LUT data.
+This reduced its size even more, giving this way the opportunity of working with bigger images on the same hardware, when memory space is of concern, as well as making the code better suited to be run on GPUs or accelerators, as transferring data to the device is one of the most important bottlenecks of such computations.
 This algorithm was implemented in Cython-OpenMP and OpenCL.
 When using OpenCL for the GPU we used a compensated, or Kahan summation to reduce the error accumulation in the histogram summation (at the cost of more operations to be done).